xuesoso/SOSODE/README.md

 nvim notebook.ipynb
 ```

-Notebook is automatically converted to an instance of markdown, where cell structures are encapsulated by markdown code block.
+Notebook is automatically converted to markdown, where cell structures are encapsulated by markdown code block.
 You can edit the code and text in this markdown buffer.
 By default, the markdown will be shown with python syntax.

 ### Saving jupyter-notebook
 Just save as usual in vim (:w<CR>).
 Jupytext will update the original .ipynb file with changes made in the markdown buffer without altering the outputs in the notebook.